 Rank 1: With almost 42%, the edge distance is the most frequent reason for rejection.
 This is classified as insufficient for a total of 3% of uploads.
 If the distance to the edge is too small, the image cannot be cropped nicely and gaps appear, usually below the chin or due to cut-off hairstyles.
 This problem often occurs with existing passport photos.
 Photo Collect defines a "Safety Zone" around the face, which must be filled with image content in any case.

-Rank 2: A low-resolution face is criticized in 21% of rejections or 1.6% of all uploads.
-Photo Collect does not only look at the resolution of the submitted photo, but also at the number of pixels in the relevant face area.
-According to the ICAO standard, there must be a horizontal distance of at least 100 pixels between the pupils.
-This error occurs if the images are too low resolution from the outset (which is often the case with old image files), or if the person in the image is taken from too far away.
+Rank 2: A face with too low a resolution is objected to in 21% of rejections and 1.6% of all uploads.
+Photo Collect not only looks at the resolution of the submitted photo, but also at the number of pixels in the relevant facial area.
+According to the ICAO standard, there must be at least 100 pixels horizontally between the pupils.
+This error occurs if the resolution of the images is too low from the outset (which is often the case with old image files), or if the person in the image is taken from too far away.

 Rank 3: An incorrect head position is the trigger for 19% of rejections and occurs in 1.4% of all uploads.
 Here, Photo Collect distinguishes between the frequently occurring looking away to the left/right (“yaw”, 85%) and the shot from the frog's/bird's eye view (“pitch”, 15%).
 The rotation of the head is automatically corrected by Photo Collect and therefore does not appear in this statistic.